 The first 15km or so of the CREB are relatively easy, a winding gravel road through the rainforest, with great views and waterfalls along the way.

-As you get into the heart of the M, though, the Track shows its true colours.
+As you get into the heart of the McDowall Range, the track shows its true colours.
 This continues until you drop out of the Range to the Daintree River, a broad shallow crossing, and find yourself in the sleepy town of Daintree.